simplicityHarry/pack_and_go/README.md

 **NOTE**

 Larger models take longer to pack.
-The larger your model is, the longer the packing process takes..
+The larger your model is, the longer the packing process takes.

 ---